openequella/openEQUELLA/Dev/docs/guice.md

 # Injector per JPF Plugin

-Each JPF plugin can have it's own Guice `Injector` which in turn can look up bindings from dependant JPF plugins.
+Each JPF plugin can have it's own Guice `Injector` which in turn can look up bindings from dependent JPF plugins.
 In order to have an `Injector` created for your plugin you must put an extension into your `plugin-jpf.xml`:

 ```xml